Permafrost/Tundra/SERVICES.md

 service, which retrieves file content for files matching the given `$source` URI and calls the given `$service` content processing service to process each file.

 Implements the `Tundra/tundra.schema.content.retrieve:handler`
 specification.

+---

+### tundra.content.retrieve:jms

+The JMS protocol handler for the `Tundra/tundra.content:retrieve` service, which retrieves message content from the given `$source` URI and calls the given `$service` content processing service to process each message.

+Implements the `Tundra/tundra.schema.content.retrieve:handler`
+specification.